 Have complex needs that require and individualized response, including cognitive impairment and acquired brain injury (ABI), and require support around complex health and social issues

-May be at risk from other perpetrators due to the nature of their offending or relationship context
+May be at risk from other persons who choose to use violence due to the nature of their offending or relationship context